heroiclabs/nakama-docs/docs/tutorial-send-push-messages.md

 nakama --runtime.path "/some/path/dir/"
 ```

-When you server is started you'll see the One Signal module loaded and recorded in the startup logs.
+When your server is started you'll see the One Signal module loaded and recorded in the startup logs.
 In development it can be helpful to run the server with "--log.stdout" for log output in the console.

 ### Keys and credentials